 I am sure I am not the only one who ignores the positive to focus on the negative.
 It seems many of us who live with trauma maintain our focus on negative beliefs and feelings.
 We tend to look at the “what’s not going right” instead of “what is going right” in our lives.
 We are quick to declare our treatment and recovery process too slow or not working at all.
-When in reality, there are many things that are going right for us.
+When in reality, many things are going right for us.
 So during Thanksgiving day week, I set out to post on Facebook, three times a day, to share what I am thankful for.
-It was a wonderful experience to spend the last few days thinking of the positive things in my life.
+It was an enjoyable experience to spend the last few days thinking of the positive things in my life.
 So here is a list of some of the things I am thankful for.

 Things I am thankful for:

 - I am grateful for Mr. Robinson a teacher who always told me “Kevin, I expect great things from you.”
 I’ve strived to not let him down

 - I am thankful for U.S. Army Chaplain Jim King, who was a great mentor and an outstanding pastor.
 He helped shape me as a Chaplain.

 - I am thankful for Therapist Dr. Carrin Harper who literally kept me alive and would not let me give into my suicidal ideations.

 - I am thankful for the LA Baptist Rescue Mission.
 I was able to preach every Saturday during my first year of Bible college in 1986.